Global Equity Outlook

 As dedicated bottom-up stock pickers, we are committed to keeping short-term market trends in perspective as we maintain our disciplined investment approach.
-Though optimistic amid recovery in the U.S., U.K., and Europe, many investors remain cautious about currencies, interest rates and overall global growth.
+Though optimistic about the nascent global improvement, many investors have become more cautious about currencies, deflation, and the impact of China’s slowdown on global growth.
 We believe that by analyzing opportunities on a company-by-company basis, regardless of short-term market conditions, we will be able to uncover attractive stocks that can offer the earnings acceleration potential that is the cornerstone of our investment process.

 The opinions expressed are those of American Century Investments (or the fund manager) and are no guarantee of the future performance of any American Century Investments fund.
 This information is for educational purposes only and is not intended as investment advice.